-Besides visiting Buddha park, you can also visit a large stone dome.
-Visitors can enter the giant dome.
-From which you can climb to the top from inside.
+At Buddha Park, you can also visit a large stone dome.
+Visitors can enter the giant dome from which you can climb to the top from inside.

 See Wat Si Saket

-The Temple grounds is a fairly large area and is nice to walk around.
+The Temple grounds are a fairly large area and are nice to walk around.
 There are hundreds of small Buddha statues inside.
-The main temple is nice though photos not allowed.
+The main temple is nice though photos are not allowed.

 Visit Iconic Patuxai

-Patuxai is a gate or building inspired by one a famous tourist attraction in Paris.
-Patuxai or Victory Gate is a monument located on on Lane Xang Avenue.
+Patuxai is a gate or building inspired by one famous tourist attraction in Paris.
+Patuxai or Victory Gate is a monument located on Lane Xang Avenue.

 Although similar to the building in Paris, the decor details are adjusted to Laotian culture, which is decorated with kinnari (a Laotian mythological creature in the form of a half-bird woman).

 Paintings of gods (Wisnu, Brahma, and Indra) are drawn on the inside of the dome.
-Actually, visitors can go up to the top of the monument to enjoy the view of Vientiane city.
+Visitors can go up to the top of the monument to enjoy the view of Vientiane city.

 See The Kaysone Phomvihane Museum

-The museum is named about their key revolutionary leader.
-And is also used as a gathering point of key celebrations that marks the country’s independence.
+The museum is named after its key revolutionary leader.
+And is also used as a gathering point for key celebrations that mark the country’s independence.

-As a whole, museum is worth a visit if you want to have a better understanding of Laos revolutionary history.
+As a whole, the museum is worth a visit if you want to have a better understanding of Laos’ revolutionary history.

 Try Cycling Around The City

-There are several restaurants located in narrow streets and bicycles are the right tool to take you there.
+There are several restaurants located on narrow streets and bicycles are the right tool to take you there.
 You can also visit several small art galleries.

-If you rent a bicycle, they ask for a passport, ID card or deposit as guarantee.
+If you rent a bicycle, they ask for a passport, ID card, or deposit as a guarantee.
 There are loads of bicycle rentals there, so pricing is more or less the same.